lion-packages/files/README.md

 ## Usage
 ### 1. GET EXTENSION
-The `getExtension` function is available to get the extension of a specific file.
+The `getExtension` function is available to get the extension of a specific file
 ```php
 require_once 'vendor/autoload.php';